aws-samples/designing-cloud-native-microservices-on-aws/docs/05-deploy-applications-by-cdk/README.md

 You could deploy these applications via two approach:

 1. At first time, self manually deploy application in CodeBuild service, just to select the CodeBuild project and click the **start build** button, then the deployment process will be started.
-2. Anytime, if you make any chang on the EventStormingWorkshop repository on github, while you commit and push  to  master branch, then the CodeBuild service will automatically build it and trigger the codepipeline to deploy all these applications.
+2. Anytime, if you make any chang on the designing-cloud-native-microservices-on-aws repository on github, while you commit and push  to  master branch, then the CodeBuild service will automatically build it and trigger the codepipeline to deploy all these applications.

 ### Setup Lambda function trigger with EventBridge